It is hypnosis used as a complimentary and alternative therapy to treat a variety of psychological and physical conditions.

 The session will start with a welcome chat to encourage you to feel comfortable, this will then lead into a discussion about your problem or goals.
 Relevant information will be gathered.
 There will be an explanation of how the therapy works.

-Then, once you are sitting or laying down comfortably you will be instructed into a state of deep physical and mental relaxation.
+Then, once you are sitting or laying down comfortably you will be guided into a state of deep physical and mental relaxation.
 Once deeply relaxed the therapy can begin.
 Using techniques and approaches such as direct suggestion or imagery to re-programme or re-condition patterns of behaviour in your mind.
 Once this has been completed you will be brought to the point where you are fully alert and wide awake.
 Finally, there will be time for questions and a discussion around 'next steps'.

 Hypnotherapy is not a replacement for psychiatric or medical care.
 At your first session you will be asked about any medical conditions and medication you are taking.
 If you are under a physician's care you must continue to follow the advice of your doctor or other medical practitioner.
 Doctor/medical practitioner approval may be required before proceeding with the hypnotherapy.